KMK-HEOR/KMK-HEOR.github.io/docs/basic.md

   - Send a meeting invitation to **ALL** KMK Global HEOR team members on the date you want to take vacation and select `Show As Free` in the ribbon
   - Go to calendar in your Outlook, change the meeting status to `Show As Out of Office` in the ribbon
   - Set up auto-reply email
-  - Send out the reminder to all team members and clients couple days ahead
+  - Send out the reminder to all team members and all direct-related clients couple days ahead

 ### Vacation -- Urgent
 - Less than 2 days